The Wolf-Rayet binaries of the nitrogen sequence in the Large Magellanic Cloud: spectroscopy, orbital analysis, formation, and evolution: Comments on individual targets

 In this study, we profited strongly from available FLAMES spectra, which offer phase coverage of the system.
 These spectra enabled us to derive an SB2 orbital solution for the system and disentangle the composite spectra in the spectral range $3960 - 4550\,$\AA.
 The results are shown in Sects.\,\ref{subsec:orban} and \ref{subsec:disen}.
 A classification of the disentangled spectrum implies a spectral type of O6~V for the secondary, which is consistent with its derived stellar parameters ($T_* = 40\,$kK, $\log g = 4.0\,$[cgs]).
 Its luminosity is found to be lower than expected for an O6~V type by about $0.2$\,dex \citep{Martins2005}.

-A particularly interesting fact in this system is the very rapid rotation measured for the secondary, i.e., $v \sin i \approx 550\,$\,\kms, which is much larger than the orbitally synchronized rotation of ${\approx}20\,$\kms.
-This could be a very strong indication that mass transfer had occurred in this system in the recent past \citep[e.g.,][]{Shara2017}.
+A particularly interesting fact in this system is the very rapid rotation measured for the secondary: $v \sin i \approx 550\,$\,\kms, much larger than the orbitally-synchronized rotation of ${\approx}20\,$\kms.
+This could be a very strong indication that mass transfer had occurred in this system in the recent past \citep[e.g.][]{Shara2017}.

 Peculiarly, the emission lines of the primary WR star are unusually round, which has led previous studies to suggest that such WR stars may be rapid rotators themselves \citep{Hamann2006, Shenar2014}.
-Retaining the round profiles in the models is only possible when adopting substantial surface rotation velocities comparable to that of the secondary ($\approx 600\,$\kms), and more importantly, large corotation radii that reach up to $r \approx 5\,R_*$.
+Retaining the round profiles in the models is only possible when adopting substantial surface rotation velocities comparable to that of the secondary ($\approx 600\,$\kms), and more importantly, large co-rotation radii that reach up to $r \approx 5\,R_*$.
 Either way, the spectrum implies a terminal velocity of at least 2300\,\kms.
-The possibility of strong magnetic fields supporting such corotation was thoroughly discussed by \citet{Shenar2014}.
+The possibility of strong magnetic fields supporting such co-rotation was thoroughly discussed by \citet{Shenar2014}.
 These fields were not yet measured in WR stars \citep{Chevrotiere2013, Chevrotiere2014, Chene2019}.
 The question as to the potential rotation of the WR component remains open until more data are available.
 At any rate, the assumption of rapid rotation of the WR star does not alter our main results regarding this system, which should be subject to more studies in the future.

-The best evolutionary fit to all parameters, including the orbital masses, is obtained when assuming nonhomogeneous evolution and hence past mass transfer (Fig.\,\ref{fig:BAT19hrd}).
+The best evolutionary fit to all parameters, including the orbital masses, is obtained when assuming non-homogeneous evolution and hence past mass-transfer (Fig.\,\ref{fig:BAT19hrd}).
 However, as for BAT99\,6, we cannot rule out CHE (Fig.\,\ref{fig:BAT19hrd}).
 The rapid rotation of the secondary strongly suggests that it accreted mass in the past, but it may also support its homogeneous evolution.
-The HRD position of the primary suggests that it was massive enough to have been formed as a single star, and we therefore classified it as w/wb-WR.
+The primary's HRD position suggests that it was massive enough to have been formed as a single star, and we therefore classify it as w/wb-WR.